angular/angular/src/lib/toolbar/toolbar.md

 The color of a `<md-toolbar>` can be changed by using the `color` property.
 By default, toolbars use a neutral background color based on the current theme (light or dark).
 This can be changed to `'primary'`, `'accent'`, or `'warn'`.

+### Accessibility
+By default, the toolbar assumes that it will be used in a purely decorative fashion and thus sets no roles, ARIA attributes, or keyboard shortcuts.
+This is equivalent to having a sequence of `<div>` elements on the page.

+Generally, the toolbar is used as a header where `role="header"` would be appropriate.

+Only if the use-case of the toolbar match that of role="toolbar", the user should add the role and an appropriate label via `aria-label` or `aria-labelledby`.